techieguy1/bash/README.md

 1. mkdir ~/.bash_resources
 2. Put aliases and exports files in ~/.bash_resources.

+   exports file is *not* included in git because there is some sensitive information in my files.

+   Google how to create an export in bash if you are unsure.

 3. Put .bashrc in your home's root directory.

    Example: If your home directory is located at /home/bill,